wireapp/wire-server/docs/src/developer/reference/config-options.md

 relationship of clients to each other, as an attacker on TCP/IP-level could only see domains and IPs that do not obviously relate to each other.
 Each of these backend domains represents a virtual backend.
 N.B. these backend domains are *DNS domains* only, not to be confused of the "backend domain" term used for federation (see {ref}`configure-federation`).
-In single-ingress setups the backend dns domain and federation backend domain is usually be the same, but this is not true for multi-ingress setups.
+In single-ingress setups the backend DNS domain and federation backend domain is usually be the same, but this is not true for multi-ingress setups.

 For a multi-ingress setup multiple services need to be configured: